django-cms/django-cms/docs/contribution.rst

   A brief description of what it does is also welcome.

 Pulling of documentation is pretty fast and painless.
-Usually somebody goes over your text and merges it, since there are no "breaks" and that github parses rst files automagically it's really convenient to work with.
+Usually somebody goes over your text and merges it, since there are no "breaks" and that GitHub parses rst files automagically it's really convenient to work with.

 Also, contributing to the documentation will earn you great respect from the